 Ideas For Using Black Cabinets in a Small Kitchen

-The following are ideas for using black or dark-stained cabinetry in small kitchen spaces.
+The following are clever concepts for tastefully using black or dark-stained cabinetry in smaller kitchen spaces, without making them feel cramped or crowded.

 If the island was painted a lighter color, it would stand out more, obstructing the eye and potentially shrinking the space.
 Also, notice the use of glass cabinet doors for the end of the island; that's a brilliant trick for adding light and a visual representation of more space.